canonical/pycloudlib/docs/clouds/ibm.md

 ## Credentials

 To operate on IBM VPC an IBM Cloud API key is required.
-This should be set in pycloudlib.toml or passed to pycloudlib.IBM at inititialization time.
+This should be set in pycloudlib.toml or passed to pycloudlib.IBM at initialization time.

 ## SSH Keys